 Mechanisms affecting the survival of Tanner crabs from age 0 to age 3 are likely to exert the most significant effects on recruitment to the adult stock (Tyler & Kruse 1997).
 Accordingly, early life history stages have been a focus of previous studies attempting to unravel the causes of fluctuations in crab abundance (Livingston 1989, Rosenkranz et al. 1998, 2001).
 A putative 13-14 year cycle in both legal-sized male recruitment to the fishery and total adult population size has been interpreted to indicate that long-term cyclicity in the biophysical environment may mediate recruitment strength (Zheng & Kruse 1998, 2003).
 This putative cycle is also approximately double the mean age of maturity of female Tanner crabs in this region, suggesting the possibility of an endogenous rhythm associated in some way with a stock-recruit (S-R) relationship (Zheng & Kruse 1998).

-Previous studies indicated a weak Ricker-style dome-shaped relationship between parental stock size and subsequent recruitment to the adult population at lags of 7-9 yr, though large year-classes resulted from both small and large breeding stocks (Zheng & Kruse 1998, 2003).
-Several issues hinder the ability to determine S-R relationships.
-First, the relatively long time lags between reproduction and recruitment increase the potential for confounding by secondary mechanisms.
-Second, the lack of age structures leads to uncertainty about the time from hatching to recruitment; absence of direct ageing necessitates inferences from modal analysis of size frequency distributions of a cohort observed repeatedly over time (e.g., Donaldson et al. 1981).
-Finally, owing to environmental and genetic variability in growth rates, members of multiple cohorts may recruit to the adult population within a given year and members of a given cohort recruit over multiple years (Rosenkranz 1998).
-The use of a smaller (younger) size class of crabs than used to date as an index of recruitment may be an important step in limiting the effects of such concerns, and identifying potential recruitment controls.
+Current management for EBS Tanner crab operates under the assumption that a spawner-recruit (S-R) relationship goes not exist (i.e., the number of recruits to the stock is independent of mature biomass at spawning; Stockhausen 2023).
+As a result, reference points for managing the fishery, such as biomass at maximum sustained yield (BMSY), are estimated with proxies rather than being estimated directly from population dynamics (e.g., 35% of estimated unfished biomass is used as a proxy for BMSY; Stockhausen 2023).
+An empirical demonstration of a S-R relationship, if it did exist for this stock, would provide better scientific support for management through the ability to estimate management quantities directly from population dynamics (cite).
+Previous studies have found only weak evidence for a Ricker-style, dome-shaped relationship between spawning stock size and subsequent recruitment to the adult population at lags of 7-9 years, with large year-classes resulting from both high and low spawning abundance (Zheng & Kruse 1998, 2003).
+Several issues may hinder the ability to detect S-R relationships for this stock.
+First, the relatively long time lags between reproduction and recruitment increase the potential for confounding S-R relationships by exogenous mechanisms such as predation or competition.
+Second, the inability to age crab (since no hard parts are retained through molts) necessitates inferring pseudo-cohorts from modal analysis of size frequency distributions observed over time (e.g., Donaldson et al. 1981), leading to uncertainty about the time between hatching and recruitment to the adult population.